Jemulcrone/data-and-gis-analyst-portfolio/cyclistic-analysis-r/ReadMe.md

 ## Languages and Visualization Software used:

--R
+- R
--SQL
+- SQL
--Excel
+- Excel
--Python
+- Python

 ## Subjects Covered:

--Data Cleaning
+- Data Cleaning
--Data Manipulation in R
+- Data Manipulation in R
--Visualizations in R
+- Visualizations in R
--Map Creation in Python
+- Map Creation in Python
--Drawing Conclusions from Results
+- Drawing Conclusions from Results